-Although fruit has better color, shape, and flavor when it is canned with sugar, it may be canned unsweetened if desired.
-Sugar is used for flavor only.
-It is not used in a high enough concentration to act as a preservative.
+Although fruit has better color, shape, and flavor when it is canned with syrup, it may be canned in juices (such as apple, white grape, or pineapple) or water.

 White sugar is preferable to brown sugar for canning.
 Light corn syrup or honey may be used to replace up to one-half the sugar.
 If you wish to use sugar substitutes, follow package instructions.

 The amount of sugar desirable to use in preparing syrups will depend upon the tartness of the fruit and on family preference.
 It should be remembered that fruit, when heated, releases some of its juices which will dilute the syrup in proportion to the juiciness of the fruit.

-Use the syrup chart below as a guideline for preparing syrup needed for your canning recipe.
+Use the syrup chart as a guideline for preparing syrup needed for your canning recipe.
 Syrup recipe may be doubled or tripled depending on the packing method and amount of fruit being canned at one time.
-Keep syrup hot while preparing fruit.